michael72/config-macros/README.md

     val defaults = Map("lastDirectory" -> ".", "host" -> "localhost", "port" -> "8080", "autoConnect" -> "false")

 To use the macro a getter and a setter for the values has to be provided.
-In this case, I use [PropertiesConfig](https://github.com/michael72/config-macros/blob/master/config/src/main/scala/org/jaylib/scala/config/properties/PropertiesConfig.scala) to save the settings automatically to a properties file:
+In this case, I use [PropertiesConfig](https://github.com/michael72/config-macros/blob/master/config/src/main/scala/org/jaylib/scala/config/properties/PropertiesConfig.scala) to save the settings to a properties file:

     val props = new PropertiesConfig(new File(new File(System.getenv("APPDATA"), "MyProduct"), "MyApp.properties"), defaults)

-before exiting the `store` has to be called:
+before exiting the `store` method has to be called:

     props.store

-Alternatively instead of saving to a properties file, the config can be stored to the (user-)preferences [PreferencesConfig](https://github.com/michael72/config-macros/blob/master/config/src/main/scala/org/jaylib/scala/config/preferences/PreferencesConfig.scala):
+Alternatively to saving the config to a properties file it could also be stored to the (user-)preferences [PreferencesConfig](https://github.com/michael72/config-macros/blob/master/config/src/main/scala/org/jaylib/scala/config/preferences/PreferencesConfig.scala):

     val props = new PreferencesConfig(classOf[Config], defaults)